VariableVic/medusa-product-ai-widget/README.md

 ## Prerequisites

 1. This plugin requires an OpenAI API key and platform account.
 Go to https://platform.openai.com/account/api-keys to set this up.
 2. You need a Medusa server with the Admin installed.
-The fastest way to set this up is up is by using [create-medusa-app](https://docs.medusajs.com/create-medusa-app).
+The fastest way to set this up is by using [create-medusa-app](https://docs.medusajs.com/create-medusa-app).

 ## Getting Started

-1. Install the package with `yarn add medusa-product-ai-widget` or `npm i medusa-product-ai-widget`
+1. Install the package with `yarn add medusa-product-ai-widget` or `npm i medusa-product-ai-widget`.
 2. In `medusa-config.js`, add the plugin to the `plugins` array with the following options:

 ```js